minetest-palamod/palamod/README.md

 This project is a free clone of the main modpack of a french minecraft server called [Paladium](https://paladium-pvp.fr/).
 This server was created by the french youtuber FuzeIII and is the biggest french pvp-faction.
+I attemp to provide players a good alternative, providing singleplayer and multiplayer support, for any purpose.
+You can freely create a server with this modpack if you want or enjoy singleplayer.

+This project is free software, so it doesn't aim to compete the original server.

 Informations
 ------------